Amithabh-A/CrypTen-CryptGPU-setup/README.md

 # CrypTen-CryptGPU-setup

->  NOTE: `setup.py` won't run in virtual or conda environments
+>  NOTE: `setup.sh` won't run in virtual or conda environments

 Script to setup `CrypTen` and `CryptGPU`